LCrossman/microBioRust-docs/README.md

 # microBioRust-docs
-The docs for microBioRust from the GitHub organisation
+The docs for microBioRust as from the GitHub organisation